-Extraction of the rock phosphate could provide a locally produced alternative to the 1 million tonnes of this material annually used in New Zealand and primarily imported from Morocco, thereby reducing our carbon footprint as well as high transport and foreign exchange costs.
+Extraction of the rock phosphate would provide a locally produced alternative to the 1 million tonnes of this material annually used in New Zealand and primarily imported from Morocco, thereby reducing our carbon footprint as well as high transport and foreign exchange costs.

 - Chatham Rock Phosphate holds 100% of the 4,726 square kilometre permit area (MPL 50270).
 A report by DJ Cullen of the NZ Oceanographic institute published in 1987 estimated the area could contain 100 million tonnes of rock phosphate.
 Preliminary studies indicate the rock phosphate can be extracted using existing technology for much less than the cost of buying and importing it from Morocco.